Heinz Strüning: Staffelkapitän and death

 Strüning was promoted to Oberleutnant (first lieutenant) on 1 August 1943.
 On 15 August, he was then appointed Staffelkapitän of 3.
 Staffel of Nachtjagdgeschwader 1 (NJG 1—1st Night Fighter Wing).
 On 23 August 1943, Strüning claimed a Lancaster shot down 20 km east of Eindhoven.

 Strüning coordinated the introduction of the new Heinkel He 219 "Uhu".
 With this aircraft, Strüning downed three bombers on the night of 31 August 1943, a Halifax 20 km west of Mönchengladbach.
 On 22 June 1944, he shot down three RAF bombers.
 Strüning was awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) on 20 July 1944.

 On 7 October, Helmut Lent, the Geschwaderkommodore of NJG 3, died of wounds sustained in a flying accident the day before.
 Lent's state funeral was held in the Reich Chancellery, Berlin, on Wednesday 11 October 1944.
 Strüning, together with Oberstleutnant Hans-Joachim Jabs, Major Rudolf Schoenert, Oberstleutnant Günther Radusch, Hauptmann Karl Hadeball and Hauptmann Paul Zorner, formed the guard of honor.
 On 15 November, Strüning again participated in a guard of honor.
 He and Leutnant Karl Schnörrer, Oberst Gordon Gollob, Major Georg Christl, Major Rudolf Schoenert, Major Josef Fözö formed the guard of honor at Walter Nowotny funeral at the Zentralfriedhof in Vienna.
 Nowotny had been killed in action on 8 November 1944.
 The eulogy was delivered by Generaloberst Otto Deßloch.

 At about 6 pm on 24 December 1944 his Messerschmitt Bf 110 G-4 (Werknummer 740 162—factory number) G9+CT was shot down by 10-kill ace F/L R.D.
 Doleman and F/L D.C.
 Bunch of No. 157 Squadron RAF in a de Havilland Mosquito Intruder while he tried to attack a Lancaster bomber over Cologne.
 He bailed out but struck the tail of his plane and fell to his death.
 His body was found two months after his death.
 Strüning was buried at the Ostfriedhof (eastern cemetery) in Westönnen in field X, grave 14.

 Summary of career

 Aerial victory claims

-During his career, Hauptmann Heinz Strüning had made 280 combat missions (250 at night), and claimed 56 victories at night (including two Mosquitoes).
+According to US historian David T. Zabecki, Strüning was credited with 56 aerial victories.
 Foreman, Parry and Mathews, authors of Luftwaffe Night Fighter Claims 1939 – 1945, researched the German Federal Archives and found records for 56 nocturnal victory claims.
 Mathews and Foreman also published Luftwaffe Aces — Biographies and Victory Claims, listing Strüning with 56 aerial victories claimed in 280 combat missions.